Updated Thursday April 30 with the Lakers vs Rockets Game 5 stanchion treatment from Crypto.com Arena.

 Yes.
 Earlier playoff eras across the late 2000s and 2010s carried more Playoffs branding throughout the in-arena environment, including on the stanchion underneath the basket, on the apron padding, and on rotating dasher signage.
 Most of that real estate has since been sold to year-round corporate partners.

-Where does the Playoffs logo go on the stanchion?
+Where on the stanchion does the Playoffs logo go?